CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 #### CPU Implementation

-The CPU implementation implements the array scan algorithm in a serial format, according to the pseudocode
+The CPU implementation implements the array scan algorithm in a serial format, according to the pseudocode:

 ```
 function scan_cpu(input_array, output_array, number_of_elements):